VinayakaHegade/file-converter/README.md

 ## How to run the app locally

 1. Clone this repository.
-2. Navigate to the project directory.
+2. Navigate to the project directory and install the dependencies using package manager of your choice.
 3. Run the development server:

 ```bash